 - Alzheimer's can affect anyone, but it is most common after the age of 65.

 - Some useful information on Dementia: What is Dementia?; Dementia to Rise; The Impact of caring for a person with Dementia.

-- For a great resource on coping with Alzheiner's or dementia in your family, visit the Alzheimer's Australia website.
+- For a great resource on coping with Alzheimer's or dementia in your family, visit Alzheimer's Australia.